iHansy/responsive-portfolio/responsivenotes.md

 [] Add resume

-[] Learn single page application, how to link to page sections ect [] Start on other sections, start with mobile first
+[] Learn single page application, how to link to page sections ect [] Learn about a contact me form, use "email.js"?
+[] Start on other sections, start with mobile first

 ---------------------------------